Category: Travel Info

 Is it hard to get a taxi in cozumel?

-No, getting a taxi in cozumel is very easy.
+No, getting a taxi in cozumel is very easy from 8am – 4pm even if you have never caught a taxi before.
 The local taxis have a red strip down the side and remind me of fire ants because you literally see them everywhere.
-Beach clubs and all inclusive resorts always have cabs on standby.
+Beach clubs and all inclusive resorts always have cabs on standby and you will see them lined up outside major all cruise ports and the Passenger ferry.

 A taxi in Cozumel mexico on driving sur 3